Regular access to a computer is needed to complete this course.

 Mode of instruction

-The final grade for the course will be the weighted average of 70% examination and 30% assignments.
-Both components need to be at least 5.0 and the final grade should be at least 5.5 to pass the course.
+The final grade for the course will be the weighted average of 50% examination, 20% final project and 30% assignments.

 It will be possible to retake the exam.